idalithb/CopyEdits.-Indexing/indexing-101/indexer-operations-and-containers/intro-indexer-operations.md

   - **Public Key:** Allows users to receive assets.
 This is the wallet address where others can send cryptocurrency to you.
   - **Private Key:** Authorizes direct access to assets within a blockchain address; it is used to access and control the funds in the wallet.
 This is a secret key that you must keep secure and never share with anyone.

+There are two broad categories of hot wallets, based on how you can access your account’s private keys:

+**Custodial wallets**, also known as hosted wallets or third-party wallets, are crypto exchange wallets like Binance and Coinbase.
+With this type of wallet, the third-party provider holds and manages your cryptocurrency assets on your behalf.
+They allow you to view your public keys, but the custodian or wallet provider controls the private keys.
+You access your wallet via login credentials, but it has no direct link to the address on the blockchain where your funds are stored.
+Essentially, you rely on the custodian to facilitate access.
+These types of wallets are designed to be user-friendly and more accessible.